 Previously.
 Undetected.
 Recruiting.
 Error.

 My premise with “hire fast, fire fast” is that some companies over-analyze potential recruits and therefore chew up valuable months with functions unfilled.
-Most (whether they hire quickly or slowly) are very slow to deal with problems once they have them.

 For the past 5 years or so Google, Facebook and a handful of tech industry giants have been quietly buying scores of early-stage startups for their talent.
 And to keep up with the Jones’s it seems that Yahoo! has now employed the same strategy.